Alaricdragon/Starlords_Temp/README.md

   * "validLordNumbers": this is a jsonArray with 3 parts: "min", "max", "rules". what this does is it looks at all starlords in the game, and the number of lords that meet all "rule" requirements must be between the "min" and "max" values.
   * "isPersonalityKnown": if set to false, you must have not know the starlords personality to meet requirements. if set to true, you must know the starlords personality to meet requirements.
   * "lordLoyalty": is the relationship range that this lord must have with there faction to meet requirements. set between a "min" and "max" value. range must be between -100 and 100.
+  * "getDialogData": jsonObject gets a list of 'dialog data". for each different type of data, the requirements are different.
+    * "dataID" : jsonObject. is the string data required to meet requirements. set to true for strings you require this memory to be, and false for strings this memory must be.
+To meet requirements, the string must match all of the 'true' strings, and not match any of the 'false' strings. if a string of the dataID does not exist, treats the string as though it is ""
+    * "dataID" : jsonObject. {"min","max"} is the integer data required to meet requirements. the value must be between min and max. if a Integer of the dataID does not exist, treats the integer as if it was 0.
+    * "dataID" : boolean.  is the boolean value of this data required to meet requirements. if set to true, the boolean must also be true. if set to false, the boolean data must also be false. if a boolean of the dataID does not exist, treats the boolean as though it is false.
+  * "getMemoryData": jsonObject gets a list of 'game memory data;. for each different type of data, the requirements are different. (keep in mind: this can get any data in starsectors memory. data ID must start with '$' or it might break something)
+    * "dataID" : jsonObject. is the string data required to meet requirements. set to true for strings you require this memory to be, and false for strings this memory must be.
+To meet requirements, the string must match all of the 'true' strings, and not match any of the 'false' strings. if a string of the dataID does not exist, treats the string as though it is ""
+    * "dataID" : jsonObject. {"min","max"} is the integer data required to meet requirements. the value must be between min and max. if a Integer of the dataID does not exist, treats the integer as if it was 0.
+    * "dataID" : boolean.  is the boolean value of this data required to meet requirements. if set to true, the boolean must also be true. if set to false, the boolean data must also be false. if a boolean of the dataID does not exist, treats the boolean as though it is false.
+  * "getLordMemoryData": jsonObject gets a list of 'lord memory data". for each different type of data, the requirements are different.
+    * "dataID" : jsonObject. is the string data required to meet requirements. set to true for strings you require this memory to be, and false for strings this memory must be.
+To meet requirements, the string must match all of the 'true' strings, and not match any of the 'false' strings. if a string of the dataID does not exist, treats the string as though it is ""
+    * "dataID" : jsonObject. {"min","max"} is the integer data required to meet requirements. the value must be between min and max. if a Integer of the dataID does not exist, treats the integer as if it was 0.
+    * "dataID" : boolean.  is the boolean value of this data required to meet requirements. if set to true, the boolean must also be true. if set to false, the boolean data must also be false. if a boolean of the dataID does not exist, treats the boolean as though it is false.
+  * "LordTags": is the tags that need to be attached to the lord person to meet requirements. set to true for whitelist, and false for blacklist.
+To meet requirements, a lord must have a tags of one of the 'true' tags (if any are created in this rule), and must not have a tag of the 'false' tags.
   * the following options only work if used in an option called by advanced option data, or if used in the "validLordNumbers" rule.
     * "relationsBetweenLords": is the relationship range that this lord must have with the target lord to meet requirements. set between a "min" and "max" value. range must be between -100 and 100.
     * "lordAndTargetSameFaction": if set to false, the lord and target must not be part of the same faction to meet requirements. if set to ture, the lord and target must be part of the same faction to meet requirements.